yohanbeschi/plume-lang.java/README.md

 Smalltalk-like interpreter in Java.

 ## Setup
-Only Ant needs to be installed and accessible from a command line:
+Java 8 and Ant need to be installed and accessible from a command line:

+	$ java -version
+	java version "1.8.0_20"
+	Java(TM) SE Runtime Environment (build 1.8.0_20-b26)
+	Java HotSpot(TM) 64-Bit Server VM (build 25.20-b23, mixed mode)

 	$ ant -version
 	Apache Ant(TM) version 1.9.4 compiled on April 29 2014

+Both must be added to your PATH, and JAVA_HOME and ANT_HOME environment variables must be set.

 ### Default target (jar)